mosip/documentation/docs/abis-api.md

 Block 2, i.e. the encrypted actual data is again split into two parts,

 * The 1st part is the _**Encrypted data**_, encrypted using AES GCM PKCS5Padding.

+  **Note:**  In Java 11, for GCM mode encryption, PKCS5Padding is alternate to NoPadding.
+In Java 17, PKCS5Padding as an alternate is removed and instead **NoPadding** is used.
+However, the data is encrypted using PKCS5Padding in Java 11 and the data is decrypted with **NoPadding** in Java 17.
 * The 2nd part is _**IV/Nonce**_ i.e. the last 32 bytes appended after encrypted data.
 {% endhint %}